Unfortunately, EGR codes on Ford pickups are not uncommon. There are nine separate codes that can set for this one problem.

 When you open the valve and the engine idle changes a little, then you have a slightly restricted passage.
 If the engine rpm doesn't change at all, then you have a completely clogged EGR passageway.
 If the engine stumbles or stalls, then this is an indication of proper flow.

 Most of the cars and trucks having this type of problem are getting old.
+This becomes the number one reason to see whats going on before you take it in for repairs.

 Unfortunately, you could spend more than a couple of hundred dollars getting the issue resolved through an auto repair shop.

-It can rupture or leak and ultimately be the root cause of these types of set trouble codes.
+It can rupture or leak and ultimately become the root cause of these types of set trouble codes.
 I mentioned using a vacuum hand pump in testing for clogged passageways above.
 The alternative is to find a vacuum source already present in the engine.

 You can run a jumper vacuum hose to the top of the valve.
 I prefer using the hand vacuum pump, because disturbing a vacuum line on a 20-year-old vehicle always comes with a fair amount of risk of breaking it.